New Zealand–United States relations: Sports relations

+Baseball did not grow significantly in colonial New Zealand, due to its British heritage with cricket.
+However, softball became somewhat more popular in the country.

 Bilateral representation

 There are many official contacts between New Zealand and the United States, which provide the opportunity for high-level discussions and the continued development of bilateral relations.
 Many ministers meet with their US counterparts at international meetings and events.